-Professionals communicate in a professional manner regardless of the mode of communication.
-If you are a consummate professional, you know that putting your best foot forward, at all times, is just what you do.
+Professionals communicate professionally regardless of the mode of communication.
+If you are a consummate professional, you know that putting your best foot forward with every touch is just what you do.

-When it comes to your business email communications, you need to make an impression that can lend to the determination that you are a credible professional enterprise.
-You want to be viewed as a partner who will make communications easy and a pleasure to do business with.
+You must make an impression regarding your business email communications, proving you are a credible professional enterprise.
+In addition, you want to be viewed as a partner who will make communications easy and a pleasure to do business with.

-You have only one chance to make a first impression be invaluable to building trust and confidence.
+You have only one chance to make a first impression, which is invaluable to building trust and confidence.
+So how do you do that?
+Read on.

-Here are the key Business Email Etiquette issues that should be applied with every commercial email sent.
-These are the issues business owners, their employees and Netrepreneurs need to be aware of in their day-to-day online communications to ensure the best possible results.
+Here are the critical Business Email Etiquette variables you must apply to every commercial email.
+These are the issues business owners, their employees, and Netrepreneurs need to be aware of in their day-to-day online communications to ensure the best possible results.

 Professional Behavior on the Job

-How you use your email, company email address or employer’s technology is a serious issue.
-Part of your job performance responsibilities is to not waist valuable business time on distractions.
+Many underestimate the seriousness of using your email, company email address, or employer’s technology.
+However, part of your job performance responsibilities is not wasting valuable business time on distractions.

-For example, the sending non-business related emails, jokes, forwards or commentary on company time.
-This reflects a lack of professionalism.
+For example, you send non-business-related emails, jokes, forwards, or commentary on company time.
+Doing these things reflects a lack of professionalism.

-Or visiting websites that are not necessary to your job responsibilities will reflect that you cannot be trusted.
-While on company time do not assume you have any privacy when using company resources and equipment.
+Visiting unnecessary websites for your job responsibilities will reflect a lack of respect for your employer.
+While on company time, do not assume you have any privacy when using company resources and equipment.

 The Subject Field

 The Subject field is the window into your email.
 What you type in this field can determine if the recipient will open your email.
-For new contacts, based on a request through your site or otherwise, you want to be recognized.
+For example, based on a request through your site or otherwise, new contacts want to be recognized as important and worthy of your time to respond to their demands.

-Visual judgements are made when we scan our inboxes.
-To help avoid be misidentified as spam, we craft a relevant Subject: field.
-A short Subject that clearly indicates that your email is a response to their inquiry.
+Visual judgments are made when we scan our inboxes.
+I bet you do it, too.
+Craft a relevant Subject field to help avoid being misidentified as spam.
+A short Subject that indicates that your email is a response to their inquiry.

-Typos, all caps or all small case can lend to an unprofessional impression.
-Or, that you may be spammer.
+Typos, all caps, or all small case can lend to an unprofessional impression.
+Or that you may be a spammer.

 Level of Formality

-Avoid the prevailing assumption that email by its very nature allows you to be informal in your business email communications.
-Only time and relationship building efforts will determine when you can offer a more relaxed tone in your business email.
+Avoid the prevailing assumption that email, by its very nature, allows you to be informal in your business email communications.
+Only time and relationship-building efforts determine when you can offer a more relaxed tone in your business email.

-PRO TIP: A good rule of thumb is to communicate at all times as if your email is on your company letterhead.
+PRO TIP: A good rule of thumb is to constantly communicate as if your email is on your company letterhead.
 This means black text and standard fonts.
-No acronyms, and typing full words and sentences as well.
-(For example: u vs. you.)
+No acronyms, and typing total words and sentences as well.
+(For example, u vs. you.)

-This is your business image you are branding after all.
+After all, this is your business image you are branding.

 Addressing

-Initially, address new contacts with the highest level of courtesy: Hello, Mr. Anderson, Dear Ms. Jones, Dr. Osborne, etc. They may very well comment “call me Andy” or “you can call me Diane”.
+Initially, address new contacts with the highest level of courtesy: Hello, Mr. Anderson, Dear Ms. Jones, Dr. Osborne, etc. At some point, they may very well comment, “call me Andy” or “you can call me Diane.”

-You also will be able pick up clues as to when you can have a more relaxed tone.
-Take note of how contacts approach you as well as how they sign off.
+You also can pick up clues as to when you can have a more relaxed tone.
+Again, this is easy to do by noting how contacts approach you and how they sign off.

 Most business people do not mind being called by their first name.
-However, in a global economy that can be perceived as taking premature liberties in the relationship if used too soon.
+However, in a global economy, using that name too soon can be perceived as taking premature liberties in the relationship.

 To:, From:, BCc, Cc Fields

-In the To: field make sure you have your contact’s name formally typed.
+In the To: field, type your contact’s formal name.
 John B. Doe – not john b doe or JOHN B DOE.
+Use proper case and punctuation.

-In the From: field make sure you have your full name formally typed.
-Example: Jane A. Jones.
-Not: jane a jones or JANE A JONES.
-The latter two give the perception of lack of education or limited experience with technology.
+In the From: field, note your full name formally typed.
+For example, Jane A. Jones.
+Not Jane A. Jones or JANE A JONES.
+The latter two give the perception of a lack of education or limited experience with technology.

-BCc: use this field when emailing a group of contacts who do not personally know each other.
-It is considered a breach of privacy to visibly list an arms length list of email addresses in the Cc or TO fields of contacts who do not know each other or who have never met is conducive to publishing their email address to strangers.
+BCc: Use this field when emailing a group of contacts who do not personally know each other.
+It is considered a breach of privacy to list an arm’s length list of email addresses in the Cc or TO fields of contacts who do not know each other or have never met.
+Doing so is conducive to publishing their email address to strangers.

-This is a serious privacy issue.
-When forging partnerships, visibly listing an email address in with a group of strangers is a subtle warning.
+When forging partnerships, visibly listing an email address with a group of strangers is a subtle indication that the sender is unaware or concerned about privacy issues.
 What other privacy issues do you not respect or understand?

-Cc: use this field when there are a handful of associates involved in a discussion.
+Cc: use this field when a handful of contacts are involved in a discussion.
 They all need to be on the same page.

 These contacts know each other or have been introduced.
-They will have no problem having their email address exposed to the parties involved.
+Therefore, they will have no problem exposing their email addresses to the parties involved.

-If you are not sure if a business associate would mind their address being made public, then don’t.
-Contact information is an important commodity.
-One you want to make clear you will value and respect.
+If you are unsure if a business associate would mind their address being made public, don’t.
+Contact information is an essential commodity, one you want to make clear you will value and respect.

 Reply to All

 Use this button with great discretion.
-Carefully think about whether “all” really need to be aware of your reply in order to conduct business.
+Consider whether “all” must know your reply to conduct business.

-Never use this button to CYA or e-Tattle on a coworker or colleague.
-This approach only serves to have you appear petty.
+Never use this button to CYA or e-tattle on a coworker or colleague.
+This approach only serves to make you appear petty.
 Not a good look.

 Formatting

 Refrain from using formatting in your day-to-day business email communications.
-Unless you would type something in bold crimson letters on business letterhead, don’t do it when emailing for commercial gain.
+For example, don’t do it when emailing for commercial gain unless you would type something in bold crimson letters on business letterhead.

 Less is more in this case.
-You want your message to get across without he distraction of formatting or unnecessary embedded images.
+You want your message to get across without distracting formatting or unnecessary embedded images.
 All of which can increase your potential spam score.

-Even something as simple as using a different font could make your emails more difficult to read.
-Did you know if the other side doesn’t have that font on their system, it defaults to their system’s font.
+Even something as simple as using a different font could make your emails more challenging to read.
+Did you know if the other side doesn’t have that particular font you designated for email on their system, it defaults to their system’s font?

-This is why it is a good idea to stick with your email software’s provided default font.
-Those selections are based on what is most universal and user-friendly.
+This is why it is a good idea to stick with your email software’s default font selections based on what is universally used and user-friendly.

 Attachments

 When emailing a file (or combination of files) over 500,000K in size, use a zip or compression utility to minimize the download size.
-It’s easy and simple to do.
+It’s straightforward to do.

 Want to make an impression?
 Reflect uncommon business courtesy by asking first before sending large files.
-At that time you can confirm they have the same software and version you do.
+You can also confirm they have the same software and version you do now.

-Then, ask what is the best time of day to send the file(s).
-And then follow through.
+Then, ask what the best time of day is to send the file(s), and follow through.

-The last thing you want to do is send large attachments without warning, on weekends or after business hours.
-Unless of course you arranged to do so in advance.
+The last thing you want to do is send large attachments without warning on weekends or after business hours unless you arrange to do so in advance.

 Using Previous Email for New Correspondence

-To provide the perception of lazy, find a previous email from your contact and hit reply.
-Then proceed to communicate about something completely irrelevant to the old email’s subject.
+To provide the perception of laziness, find a previous email from your contact and hit reply.
+Then, communicate about something utterly irrelevant to the old email’s subject.

-PRO TIP: When ongoing conversations change direction, change the Subject field to reflect the new direction.
+PRO TIP: When ongoing conversations change direction, change the Subject field to reflect the new topic focus.

 Down Edit Your Replies

-Avoid hitting reply and then just start typing.
-This is referred to as top-posting.
+Avoid hitting reply and then start typing.
+This is referred to as top posting.
 We want to down-edit.

 Down-editing is a skill those you communicate with will appreciate.
-It lends to clarity to your communications while showing you respect their time.
+It lends clarity to your communications while showing you respect for their time.

-By deleting parts of the previous email that no longer apply to your response (including email headers and signature files) you remove clutter.
-Down-editing allows you to reply point by point which keeps the conversation on track with fewer misunderstandings.
+You remove clutter by deleting parts of the previous email that no longer apply to your response (including email headers and signature files).
+In addition, Down-editing allows you to reply point by point, which keeps the conversation on track with fewer misunderstandings.

 Common Courtesy

 Hello, Hi, Good Day, Thank You, Sincerely, Best Regards.
-The intros and sign offs that are a staple of professional business communications should also be integrated into your business email communications.
-Not doing so could have your messages be misinterpreted as demanding or terse.
+The intros and sign-offs that are a staple of professional business communications should also be integrated into your email communications.
+Failure to do so could misinterpret your messages as demanding or terse.

-Always include a salutation and sign-off that includes your name with every email.
-Here again, think business letterhead.
+Always include a salutation and sign-off that displays your name with every email.
+Here again, think of business letterhead.

-Courtesy also mandates that you make the effort to communicate as an educated adult.
-Type in full sentences with proper sentence structure.
-Not all caps; not all small case.
+Courtesy also mandates that you communicate as an educated adult.
+Type in complete sentences with proper sentence structure, not all caps or all small case.

-Proper capitalization and punctuation are a must so that you appear to be an educated professional.
-All caps or all small case smacks of either lack of education, tech/business savvy — or laziness.
+Proper capitalization and punctuation are necessary to appear to be an educated professional.
+All caps or small case smacks of either lack of education, tech/business savvy, or laziness.

 None of which is positive for instilling confidence.
-Or, encouraging others to want to do business with you.
+Or encourages others to want to do business with you.

 Signature Files

 Keep your signature files short and sweet.
 No more than 5-6 lines.
-We don’t want to be to viewed as egocentric.
-Therefore, limit your signature to your name, website link, company name, and slogan/offer or phone number.
+We don’t want to be viewed as egocentric.
+Therefore, limit your signature to your name, website link, company name, slogan/offer, or phone number.

 That’s why you include a link to your website.
-The recipient can get all your contact information from A-Z there.
+The recipient can access all your contact information from A to Z there.
 That is what your website is for.

-PRO TIP: Include the “https://” when typing your Website address within emails and your signature file.
-This makes sure the URL is recognized as a clickable URL regardless of the user’s software or platform.
+PRO TIP: When typing your website address in emails and your signature file, include the “https://”.
+This ensures the URL is recognized as clickable regardless of the user’s software or platform.

 Respond Promptly

 You should do your best to respond to your business communications as quickly as possible.
-This is a customer service pulse point that should not be underestimated.
+However, do not underestimate this vital customer service touchpoint.

-By not responding promptly you seem unorganized or unconcerned.
-Worse, you risk being outperformed by your competitors who understand the importance of appearing efficient and on the ball.
+If you don’t respond promptly, you seem unorganized or unconcerned.
+Worse, you risk being outperformed by your competitors, who understand the importance of appearing efficient and on the ball.

 Rise Above the Majority

-These very important issues will certainly allow your business communications to rise above the majority who do not take the time to understand and master these topics.
+These fundamental issues will undoubtedly allow your business communications to rise above the majority who do not take the time to understand and master these topics.

-While texting isn’t really email, I do have an article for you to review since more and more business folks are using texting in their business communications.
+While texting isn’t email, I have an article for you to review since more and more business folks use texting in their business communications.

 READ: Business Texting Etiquette: 10 Tips for Professionals

-When forging new business relationships and solidifying established partnerships, the level of professionalism and courtesy you relay in your business email communications will always gain clients.
-Especially when compared to your competition that may be anemic, uninformed or just plain lazy in this area.
+When forging new business relationships and solidifying established partnerships, the professionalism and courtesy you convey in your email communications will always attract clients, especially compared to your competition, who may be anemic, uninformed, or just plain lazy.

 And this is just the tip of the iceberg.
-Check out my eBook on Business Email Etiquette & Proper Technology Use for the full scoop.
+Check out my eBook on Business Email Etiquette & Proper Technology Use for the full scoop to have on hand to reference as needed. eBook sales go directly to supporting this website.

-When it comes to business, regardless of mode of communication used, professionalism and courtesy never go out of style.
-Instead they go to your bottom-line.
+Regardless of the mode of communication used, professionalism and courtesy never go out of style in business.
+Instead, they benefit your bottom line.